a-b-street/docs/book/src/software/ungap_the_map/tech_details.md

 ## Caveats and assumptions

-This software aims to do something pretty complicated, based on imperfect public data, and without the help of many people.
+This software aims to do something pretty complicated, based on imperfect public data, and was built by a tiny team.
 So naturally it has many problems, but hopefully the goal is still achieved.
 Regardless, let's be clear about some limitations.

 ### Map data